AmauryPARIS/LoRa_PHY_Cxlb/README.md

 ## Usage

 The script `/gr-lora_sdr/apps/setpaths.sh` adds the pythonpaths required to run the generated python files for the current shell process.
-It has to be addapted accordingly to the installation folder, and should be executed with
+It has to be adapted accordingly to the installation folder, and should be executed with
 `source setpaths.sh`

 ### Examples